Candlebox: Reunion and continued work (2006–2022)

 In 2010, Peter Klett and Scott Mercado formed Lotus Crush, consisting of: Terry McDermott (lead vocals), Peter Klett (lead guitar), Johnny Bacolas (bass), Scott Mercado (drums), and John Luzzi (rhythm guitar).

 On April 3, 2012 Candlebox released its fifth studio album, Love Stories & Other Musings produced by Ken Andrews (Failure/Thousand Foot Krutch/Lostprophets).

 Although the band had planned to put out a new album in 2015, those plans were postponed after Candlebox parted ways with its record label at the time.
 In 2015, founding members Scott Mercado and Peter Klett announced that they were leaving the band to focus on Lotus Crush; the split was amicable.
 Sean Hennesy left the band shortly thereafter.
 Former drummer Dave Krusen rejoined the band, and new members Mike Leslie (lead guitar) and Brian Quinn (rhythm guitar) also joined.

 It was announced in August 2015 that Candlebox had inked a record deal through Pavement Music and that the band was working on a new record for an early 2016 release.
 The album, titled Disappearing in Airports, was released on April 22, 2016.

 Island Styles and former Daughtry drummer Robin Diaz joined Candlebox in late 2016 for its second live album, "Disappearing Live".

 In July 2018, the original Candlebox lineup had a one-off reunion for the two live shows in Seattle, performing the band's debut album in its entirety to celebrate the 25th anniversary of its release.

 Candlebox's first studio album in five years, Wolves, was released on September 17, 2021.
 The album was preceded six months earlier by its lead single "My Weakness".

+The Long Goodbye Tour & album, tour with Bush (2023–2024)

+On June 8, 2023, the band announced on an Instagram livestream their final album entitled The Long Goodbye would be released in August 2023 and will be supported by the band’s (at the time) final tour, The Long Goodbye Tour.

+On October 11, 2023, Candlebox frontman Kevin Martin announced via the band's YouTube channel that the band will extend The Long Goodbye Tour into 2024, performing in its first ever Australian Tour.

+Candlebox announced on January 16, 2024 that they would be opening for Bush’s summer 2024 Loaded: The Greatest Hits tour along with Jerry Cantrell.

+On February 12, 2025, the group announced via social media that original guitarist Peter Klett was rejoining after a 9 year absence.
+They revealed that guitarist Brian Quinn would be leaving as a result, but called him a "crucial part" of the band's activities in the past decade.
+"We can’t wait to see what the future holds with Peter back in the fold," they wrote.
+"Stay tuned for what’s to come – this is just the beginning!"